lmu-cmsi1010-fall2021/pygame-demos/README.md

     python3 tetris_sol.py

+Full documentation on _graphics.py_ can be found here: https://mcsp.wartburg.edu/zelle/python/graphics/graphics.pdf

 As long as _graphics.py_ is in the same folder as _tetris_sol.py_, the game should work.
 Use the ⬅️/➡️ keys to move a falling piece; the ⬆️ key rotates it; the <kbd>space bar</kbd> drops it.

 Note, this is for demo purposes only: you may encounter bugs! (which may be just as educational as the working code itself 😁)

-## Required Library: PyGame
+## Pillow Demo: _whack_a_mole.py_
+This is an implementation of Whack-a-Mole, using images to represent hidden and uncovered moles via the Pillow library.
+This makes it easy to swap out the graphics without having to change the code!

+### Required Library for Whack-a-Mole Demo: Pillow
-PyGame is a Python library that is not included with most standard installations of Python.
+Pillow is not included with most standard installations of Python.
 As such, it needs to be installed separately.
 There are many ways to install a Python library so if you know of others and prefer those, feel free to use them.
 If you are new to installing third-party libraries, _pip_ with the `user` option is a safe way to do so: the `user` option ensures that the library is saved as part of _your_ user account’s files, avoiding administrator passwords and possible interference with operating system files.

+#### Windows

+    py –m pip install –U Pillow -user

+#### macOS

+    python3 –m pip install –U Pillow --user

+If the exact command doesn’t appear to work, try to replace `py` or `python3` with the Python command you’ve been using.

+### Hammer Time!
+With the Pillow library installed, the game should be fairly self-explanatory once you run it:

+    python3 whack_a_mole.py

+## PyGame Demos: `chimp` and _test_pygame.py_
+For full game support including audio/music, [PyGame](https://www.pygame.org) is a viable option.
+Some self-teaching is involved since it’s optional for the class, but the time investment may be well worth it if games are your jam.

+### Required Library: PyGame
+PyGame is not included with most standard installations of Python.
+As such, it needs to be installed separately.
+There are many ways to install a Python library so if you know of others and prefer those, feel free to use them.
+If you are new to installing third-party libraries, _pip_ with the `user` option is a safe way to do so: the `user` option ensures that the library is saved as part of _your_ user account’s files, avoiding administrator passwords and possible interference with operating system files.

-### Windows
+#### Windows

     py –m pip install –U pygame -user

-### macOS
+#### macOS

     python3 –m pip install –U pygame --user

 If the exact command doesn’t appear to work, try to replace `py` or `python3` with the Python command you’ve been using.

-## Quick Start: `chimp`
+### Quick Start: `chimp`
 If you want to try something out right away, the PyGame library comes with a built-in example called `chimp`.
 In fact, you don’t need _any_ extra code to run it; it’s already in PyGame!
 Do this:

     python3 –m pygame.examples.chimp